JonasMht/jonas_website/content/post/2023-assisted-surgery-internship/index.md

 <br>
 In the case the needle is facing away from the target at an angle greater that 90° between the needle end, its tip and the target, the ring goes gray.

+{{< youtube MkQSP9pbXxY >}}

 ![Red Targeting Ring : Incorrect Trajectory](TargetingRingRed.png) ![Green Targeting Ring : Correct Trajectory](TargetingRingGreen.png)

+## Studies at the CHU of Strasbourg
+The CryoTrack project was tested at the CHU of Strasbourg on a phantom.
+We collected data on the efficiency of the solution and the time saved by the surgeon during the procedure in the light of a coming publication.

+{{< figure src="OR_setup_labelled.png" title="OR Setup" >}}

+1. Computer running the software
+2. Screen for the surgeon
+3. Phantom
+4. Electromagnetic tracking system

 ## Acknowledgements